Menu

 5. In February 2020, members of the Suffolk Philharmonic Orchestra performed an interactive assembly to the whole school.
 Our pupils learnt about the different instruments being played and were able to ask questions to the professional musicians.

-6. On March 4th 2020, the Key Stage 2 choir travelled to Snape Maltings to take part in Celebration 2020 where they performed a medley of sea shanties before joining children from other schools to perform a finale song which was conducted and rehearsed by the composer.
-During the day, the pupils also took part in a cello workshop, where many of them experienced playing a musical instrument for the very first time.
+6. The Key Stage 2 choir aims to travel to Snape Maltings annually, to take part in Celebration, where they perform a selection of songs before joining children from other schools to perform a finale song - which is conducted and rehearsed by the composer.
+You can hear 2023's finale song I Am Me, here.

 Calendar of performances/workshops :